-Changing one's educational objective to a health professions program does not guarantee admission to the program.
+Changing one's educational objective to a IUSM Health Professions Programs does not guarantee admission to the program.
 Students considering a change in their educational objective should consult with a counselor on their respective campuses before initiating the change.
-Pre-health professions students in University College, the School of Medicine, or other Indiana University schools or divisions must follow that academic unit's procedures for changing the educational objective.
-All students must meet School and individual program admission requirements in order to be admitted to a professional program.
+Pre-health professions students in University College, the IUSM, or other Indiana University schools or divisions must follow that academic unit's procedures for changing the educational objective.
+All students must meet school and individual program admission requirements in order to be admitted to a professional program.
 Each Health Professions Program requires students to complete an application for admission to the specific program.
 Please see program-specific sections for the individual program admission deadlines.